Eschatologue/CM_wiki/docs/equipment/adventuring-gear.md

 ---

-### Alchemist’s Fire (50 GP)
+### Alchemist's Fire (50 GP)

-When you take the Attack action, you can replace one of your attacks with throwing a flask of Alchemist’s Fire.
+When you take the Attack action, you can replace one of your attacks with throwing a flask of Alchemist's Fire.
 Target one creature or object you can see within 20 feet of yourself.
 The target must succeed on a Dexterity saving throw (DC 8 plus your Dexterity modifier and Proficiency Bonus) or take 1d4 Fire damage and start burning (see the rules glossary).

 ---